Explore and learn

-Vinyasa Yoga is a dynamic and fun flow class, with a variation of asanas to strengthen body and mind.
+Vinyasa Yoga is a dynamic and fun flow class, with a variety of postures (asanas) to strengthen the body and the mind.
 Vinyasa means 'connection of movement and breath'.
 Through the use of creative sequences of asanas, the teacher will prepare you for more advanced postures like arm balances, hip openers and backbends.

-In a Yin Yoga class postures are held for 3-5 minutes, while the muscles are relaxed so that the connective tissue in the body is stimulated.
+In a Yin Yoga class seated and lying down postures are held for 3-5 minutes.
+While the muscles are relaxed, the connective tissue in the body is stimulated by the specific poses.
 Yin Yoga combines the knowledge of Hatha Yoga with Chinese Medicine's meridians, Taoist philosophy and Buddhist meditation techniques.
-Yin Yoga has a positive effect on your organs, immune system, muscles and joints.
+Yin Yoga has a positive effect on the organs, immune system, muscles and joints.